Zachary Colman (00:06):

 Yeah.
 We could probably talk about what we could probably talk about all day. so yeah.
 Thank you, everyone, for jumping on another episode of frugal athlete and, the brand power analysis, where can, where can people find you at?

 Amobi Okugo (50:18):

-Yeah, so you can find me at a frugal athlete on all social platforms or So yeah, I’m everywhere is willing to connect and collaborate and build.
+Yeah, so you can find me as a frugal athlete on all social platforms So yeah, I’m everywhere is willing to connect and collaborate and build.
 So, thanks again.
 I’m glad we were able to do this, um, much appreciated.
 All right.
 Well, thanks for having me.
 Thanks for being on, you know, almost done.
 Thank you for asking me questions.
 Yeah, no for sure.
 Yeah.